Meet Our Team

 CFF in Her Own Words

 “I love working at CFF because of the collaborative environment and individualized care we provide our clients.
-As the Lead Teacher, I feel that providing academic support is just one part of my role.
-I aim to build students’ self-confidence, executive functioning, and self-advocacy skills through personalized mentoring.
-I feel lucky to be a part of their journey and growth.”
+As Education Supervisor, I aim to support our teaming team to build students’ self-confidence, executive functioning, and self-advocacy skills through personalized mentoring.
+I feel lucky to be a part of our clients' journey and growth.”

 Adam Gamber photo